-All visitors to the Island are required to pay an Environment Levy to the Board.
-Please see the Fees and Charges page for the current costs associated with visiting the island.
+All visitors to the Island are required to pay an Environment levy to the Board.
+Refer to the Fees and charges page of this website for the current costs associated with visiting the Island.

-The Board uses funds from the Environment Levy to provide a range of services to improve your visitor experience whilst on the Island and to protect the natural environment.
+The Board uses funds from the Environment Levy to provide a range of services to improve your visitor experience while on the Island and to protect the natural environment.

 The Board also uses funds from this levy for recycling and processing of waste on the Island.
-The Island has a diversion rate from landfill approaching 85%, one of the highest in Australia.
-The Waste Management Facility (WMF) uses a Vertical Composting Unit to process putrescibles, green and paper waste into compost used in revegetation and rehabilitation projects on the Island.
+The Waste Management Facility (WMF) uses a vertical composting unit to process putrescibles, green and paper waste into compost used in revegetation and rehabilitation projects on the Island.

 Crushed glass, scrap metals, and plastics are recycled and packaged for transfer to the mainland by the MV Island Trader.
 Non-recyclable waste is also transferred to the mainland to landfill at Port Macquarie.